HarshitMadhup/ChatApp/README.md

 => It also uses SHA-256 for mataining integrity.

-=> It uses FireBase API🔥 for authentication and FireStore DB.
+=> It uses FireBase🔥 API for authentication and FireStore DB.

 => Made with flutter❤.